serenity-bdd/serenity-core/README.md

 ### Ask for commercial support

-If you are using Serenity for your company projects, and need faster or more in-depth support, why not ask your company to get some (https://johnfergusonsmart.com/serenity-bdd/)[commercial support]?
+If you are using Serenity for your company projects, and need faster or more in-depth support, why not ask your company to get some [commercial support](https://johnfergusonsmart.com/serenity-bdd/)?
 We provide a range of support options including prioritied tickets, custom Serenity work, and remote mentoring/pair programming sessions, depending on your needs.

-Take a look at (https://opensource.guide/how-to-contribute/#communicating-effectively)[This article] for more information.
+Take a look at [this article](https://opensource.guide/how-to-contribute/#communicating-effectively) for more information.